kieranjwhite/fezier/README.md

 draw_strokeRender(&stroke, G_p_globals);
 </pre>

 Next you will need to composite the dirty rect in G_p_globals->canvas.p_bitmap to your canvas / surface.
 The details on how to do this vary depending on which library you're using.
-An example of how do this can be found in the test harness.
+An example of how do this in SDL can be found in the test harness.
 The render function in the file c/rendering/test/test_render.c contains the required code.

 The dirty rectangle is returned by draw_canvasDirty(&G_p_globals->canvas).
 If fezier was initialised